 Reckless driving carries a Nevada driver's license demerit point penalty of eight (8) points.
 If the driver's failure to stop did not result in a collision, the demerit point penalty is only four (4) points.

 In many traffic cases, prosecutors are amenable to reducing charges or possibly dismissing them.
-The most important thing is that people charged with traffic offenses not ignore them; otherwise, the judge will retaliate by issuing a bench warrant.
+The most important thing is that people charged with traffic offenses not ignore them; otherwise, the judge may retaliate by eventually issuing a bench warrant.

 In this article our Las Vegas traffic ticket attorneys answer frequently-asked-questions about the laws for obeying school crossing guards in Clark County and throughout Nevada, including how to fight charges, potential punishments, demerit point penalties, and record seals.
 Click on a topic below to jump to that section: